przemek83/same-game/README.md

 [==========] 30 tests from 5 test suites ran.
 (1908 ms total)
 [  PASSED  ] 30 tests.
 ```
-As an alternative, CTest can be used to run tests from `build/test` directory:
+As an alternative, CTest can be used to run tests from the `build/test` directory:

     $ ctest
     Test project <some path>/same-game/build/test